HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/miscellaneous.md

 - Sometimes it is better to lose money than to lose peace or health.

 - Everything takes at least generation, is because we don't change minds, we have to wait for a generation to retire or die before we can get critical mass on the next new idea.
 And that's the way progress goes.

+- First pain points come then solution and then the a great product comes.

 ## Others